Panzhihua: History

 Panzhihua Steel was built during the Third Front campaign.
 Because planners chose locations based on military defense considerations, Panzhihua Steel was built on the side of a mountain, unlike most steel factories which are built on flat land.
 To ensure that the facility had the level foundation necessary for steel production, workers built the factory on massive steps carved out of the slope.
 Instead of the internal track system common to steel factories, technicians used a cable system to connect different parts of the facility to better adapt to the local terrain.

 Consistent with the Third Front construction's emphasis on secrecy due to national security concerns, the completion of the Panzhihua facility was not promoted at the time.
 Today, the city government of Panzhihua promotes it as a model of Chinese technological ingenuity.

 Panzhihua city government built a hospital in 1965 to provide health care for Third Front workers and their families, with Panzhihua Steel itself also establishing a hospital in 1970.
 In 1966, two power stations were built in Panzhihua as was a water processing plant.
 Due to Panzhihua's focus on industrialization, factories and mines had priority access to these utilities, with general access to filtered water and power coming over time.

 During the period of the Third Front campaign, almost every work unit in Panzhihua was a state-owned enterprise.
 The social services provided by these units meant that Panzhihua residents generally had a much greater welfare net than rural residents generally.

 In recent years, Panzhihua has experienced major population outflows.
 As a result, its government now offers subsidies to those who move to Panzhihua and have two or three children.

 Geography and climate

 The area has a monsoon-influenced humid subtropical climate (Köppen Cwa), with short, mild, dry winters and long, hot, and humid summers.
 Highs drop to 21 °C in December and January, quickly rebounding during the dry springs, and peak in May and June, unlike much of the rest of the province.
 Much of the annual rainfall occurs from June to September.
 Panzhihua is one of unique places in the world without any seasonal lag.
-For instance, the hottest time city is exactly on the summer solstice, and likewise the coldest on the winter solstice.
-(The 24 solar terms of China exactly define the beginning and end of each season by both solar radiation and temperature here.)
 Extremes since 1961 have ranged from 0.4 C on 25 December 1999 to 44.0 C on 31 May 2023.